knpuniversity/php-beginner-series/knpu/arrays-loops.rst

         </div>
     </div>

-Refresh.
-Success!
+Refresh and success!
 Congratulations on creating and looping over your first array.
 This is one of the most common and important skills in PHP.

 One unfortunate side effect is that we're now printing out the static HTML